joshgerdes/jekyll-uno/_posts/2021-07-13-validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

   teaser: "/uploads/windowsterminal_data_psrules-azure.png"

 ---
-Validate that your Azure Resources are deployed per the Well-Architected Framework.. it is pretty long-winded, but **imagine**!
+Validate that your Azure Resources are deployed per the Well-Architected Framework (WAF).. just **imagine**!

 **Of a way of validating your services are secure and deployed following your companies governance rules.
 The Azure Architecture framework, both before and after the resources have been commissioned!**